aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 ### Browser compatibility

-The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, and Android operating systems.
+The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, Android and iOS operating systems.
 A full compatibility table is below.
-Currently, the APIs for video processing do not support Safari/Chrome/Firefox on iOS devices due to [Webkit Bug 181663](https://bugs.webkit.org/show_bug.cgi?id=181663).

 |Browser                                                                |Minimum supported version
 |---                                                                    |---